kgisl/pythonFDP/notes/MergeSort.md

      - Misc
          - Provide an example for using the ternary operator in Python
          - What is the most critical thing that is to be specified in a recursive call so that the program does not run forever?
+         - How do you swap two variables in the same statement?

   - Histogram
       - What does frequency mean in a histogram?
 What is an ordered histogram?